In This Article

 Step 4: Check the container periodically to monitor growth, and spritz the soil lightly if it's dried out.
 While it may take several months, the buried leaflet ends should grow small potato-like tubers even as the original leaflets wither away.
 These can be planted in moist soil and will eventually produce a new plant.

 Propagating ZZ Plants by Division

 If your ZZ plant is large and healthy, the best way to propagate it may be by division, which will result in two, three, or more smaller plants, depending on the size of the mother plant and how many new plants you’d like to make.
 Keep in mind that this method should only be used every few years, as dividing a plant that’s too small or immature risks damaging it.
 Here's how:

 Step 1: Prepare two or three small pots with fresh potting mix.

 Step 2: Carefully remove the mother plant from its current pot by placing the container on its side.
 Gently pull the pot away from the roots.
 If the pot is stuck, loosen the soil around the edge with a digging knife, trowel, or utility knife.

 Step 3: Grasping the plant by the base of the leaves with one hand, use your other hand to gently loosen the root ball and remove excess soil.
 Use pruners or a utility knife to cut away any rotten or shriveled roots.

 Step 4: Inspect the root ball for natural points of division that need the fewest cuts to separate the roots.
 Using your utility knife, carefully saw through the root ball and rhizomes as cleanly as possible at the separation points.

-Step 5: Pot each section of plant into an appropriately sized container with fresh soil, and then water until the soil is moist, and care for the plant as usual.
+Step 5: Pot each section of the plant into an appropriately-sized container with fresh soil, and then water until the soil is moist.
+Care for the plant as usual.